www-Day-Dream/SPZ2MMHookGen/README.md

 #### Run the game!
 ---
-After you've run the game, with both of the aforementioned directories present, two files should appear under the folder `/tobspr Games/shapez 2/patchers/generated_deps/` whose filenames are prefixed with `MMHook.`
+After you've run the game, with both of the aforementioned directories present, two files should appear in the game's managed directory `(Where 'shapez 2.exe' is located)/shapez 2_data/Managed`, next to the originals, whose filenames are prefixed with `MMHook.`

 #### Create your project and reference the generated dlls.
 ---